asterisk/documentation/docs/Asterisk-Community/Asterisk-Issue-Guidelines.md

-How to request a feature
+How to request a feature or improvement
 ------------------------

-Feature requests without patches are not typically monitored or kept on the tracker.
-Even a feature request with a patch will still have to be approved by the core maintainers and community developers.
-Many people want Asterisk to do many different things; however, unless the feature has some extremely obvious (to many people) benefit, then it's best to have a community discussion and consensus on a feature before it goes into Asterisk.
-Feature requests are openly discussed on the [mailing lists](/Mailing-Lists) and [IRC channels](/Asterisk-Community/IRC).
-Most bug marshals and Asterisk developers actively participate and will note the request if it makes sense.
+Feature or improvement requests without patches are not kept on the primary issue tracker.
+A [second issue tracker](https://github.com/asterisk/asterisk-feature-requests) is maintained for this purpose on Github.
+There is no guarantee that any request filed on this issue tracker will be implemented.

 New features and major architecture changes are often discussed at the [AstriDevCon](/Development/Roadmap/AstriDevCon) event held before Astricon.